savonet/book/audio.md

 ### Distant inputs with harbor {#sec:input.harbor}

-Many programs are able to stream to an Icecast server, and we can use those as an input for Liquidsoap scripts with the `input.harbor` operator.
+Many programs are able to stream to an Icecast server, and we can use those as an input for Liquidsoap scripts with the `input.harbor`\indexop{input.harbor} operator.
 This operator instructs Liquidsoap to run an Icecast-compatible server, called _harbor_\index{harbor}.
 Clients can then connect to it, as they would do on any Icecast server, and the stream they send there is then available as a source in